Learn to fight fair in marriage

 This post may contain affiliate links, which means that if you click on a link and make a purchase, I will receive a small commission.
 This is no extra cost to you, but it does enable my addiction to Target.
 Please see my full disclosure policy for details.

-I have been married for about 4 years now.
+I have been married for almost 5 years now.
 Long enough to be out of the honeymoon phase but not long enough to know it all.
 However, my husband and I have been together since my freshman year of high school (minus a small gap when we went off to college), which is well over 10 years of being ‘shipped.
 We have learned quite a few lessons during that time, but one of the toughest lessons to learn has been how to fight fair.

 If you haven’t caught on yet, when someone states that another person is ‘strong-willed’, they are trying to find a nice way to say that person is stubborn as heck.

 Eric and I are both very strong-willed people.

 Our first year of marriage was an exciting time of merging two people into one.
 And you don’t combine two people without getting some bumps and bruises in the process.